BioLite CampStove 2

 Solid Fuel

-The last choice in fuel and the most straightforward is a wood burner.
+The last choice in fuel and the most straightforward is wood stoves.
 BioLite refers to it as “renewable biomass,” whatever that means.
 The title reads solid fuel, meaning anything that burns is technically fuel.
-Fuel sources include, but are not limited to, dried grasses, pine combs, bark, paper, etc.
+Fuel sources include, but are not limited to, dried grasses, pine cones, pine needles, bark, paper, wood scraps, etc.

 The BioLite CampStove is a Mini Wood Stove